dsseara/dsseara.github.io/_pages/welcome.md

 The Seara group conducts curiosity-driven research at the intersection of physics, biology, engineering, applied mathematics, and data science.
 We are particularly interested in the mechanics and dynamics of non-equilibrium materials, from colloids to cells to societies.
 These diverse systems exhibit complex behaviors driven by their consumption of both energy and information.
-We derive models and algorithms to describe, predict, and control these behaviors in close collaboration with experimentalists.
+We develop models and algorithms to describe, predict, and control these behaviors in close collaboration with experimentalists.
 <!-- Our curiosity-driven research sits at the intersection of physics, biology, engineering, applied mathematics, and data science. -->

-Stay tuned for more information.